-Some CLL treatments are given directly into a vein (intravenously, IV).
+Some treatments for MDS are given directly into a vein (intravenously, IV).
 Your bloodstream can be accessed through the peripheral veins in your arms or through a central vein in your chest.
 Some treatments can only be given through a line into a central vein.
 Your treatment team will discuss intravenous access with you before you start treatment.